Begin your journey in Casablanca.

 After meeting and greeting your flight leader and the other students traveling to Morocco, you’re off to Casablanca!
 Most students are able to sneak in a nap and relax with their new friends during the flight.
 Get some rest so you are ready to dive right in!

 Today, you’ll drive to the capital of the kingdom, Rabat.
 You’ll visit the Hassan tower, a minaret once expected to be the tallest in the world.
 Construction halted in 1199 and the mosque was never completed.
 The sandstone tower rises to half its intended height, but it is still a very impressive sight.
 The Hassan tower stands in contrast to the white and green building right across the esplanade, Mausoleum of Mohammed V. Serving as the tomb for the Moroccan king and his two sons, the mausoleum is a national treasure honoring the Moroccan royal family.
 You’ll end your day with dinner on a boat on the Abi Raqraq river admiring the coastal capital city.
+You’ll visit many other fascinating places and historical monuments such as the royal palace, Chellah, the ruins of an ancient Roman colony, and a medieval fortified Muslim cemetery, he magnificent 10 centuries old Kasbah les Oudais, the Andalusian Gardens, and the Moroccan Museum of Money.

 Come full circle as you drive back to your starting point, Casablanca.
 This program was designed to give you and in-depth and up-close look at what we believe is one of the most challenging and critical issues of our time: how to live in peace in a multicultural society.
 Today, you will celebrate all that you have learned and share the takeaways from your experience.
 You’ll talk about how your ideas on the intersection of religious ideology and peaceful society across the globe have changed based on your local experiences in Morocco.
 You’ll recap the skills and habits of mind you have gained on this program and discuss how you are best positioned to be a peacemaker and change maker in your own community.
 The program ends with “Rustic Ties” which is the culmination of memories from the program and a discussion about your plan of action for what comes next.